 The Movement Of Data: How information travels around the globe

-Discover how information travels around the globe.
+Discover how the day-to-day information we all rely on travels around the globe.

 100 million emails a minute are now sent over the web, but how does each one make its way from its source to its destination intact in a split-second?

 To understand the movement of data, we’ve tracked the route of just one email to show you how – following the journey from outbox to inbox and everything in between.